 The NBCS Feature Execution described above assumes that there is only one registered instance of the NBCS user.
 The case where there are multiple registered instances of the NBCS user is not explicitly addressed by this specification.
 However, implementations should ensure that the NBCS feature works in a deterministic manner when there are multiple registered instances of the NBCS user.
-For example, in the case where there are multiple registered instances of the NBCS user.
 For example, in the case where there are multiple registered instances, the NBCS AS could offer the feature to one of the registered instances following the procedures described above, and using the GRUU of the target registered instance.
 The NBCS AS could select the registered instance based on some criteria such as data configured locally in the AS, the registered contact q-value, or the supported capabilities advertised by the registered UE (e.g., UE supports auto-answer).

-Table 46 summarizes the feature data items that are defined in support of the NBCS feature.
+Table 47 summarizes the feature data items that are defined in support of the NBCS feature.